 An integral part of Lewis-Clark State College’s charge and reputation has been its focus on connecting learning to real life – especially when it comes to careers, causes, needs, etc. As such, it is only fitting that Lewis-Clark State embrace and utilize the powerful tools available in social media to connect with future students, current students, parents, peers, alumni, and friends in an even more meaningful and direct way.

 Social media is not a fad.
 As far as communicating is concerned, it is both the present and the future.
 With this in mind, we encourage LCSC faculty, staff, and students to be aware of social media and how such technologies can help share information, raise awareness, develop relationships, start and propel dialogue, advance knowledge, build support, and aid in collaboration.

-For all accounts created on behalf of a Lewis-Clark State College department, organization, club, or other group, we’ve developed the following guidelines.
+For all accounts created on behalf of a Lewis-Clark State College department, organization, club, or other group, we’ve developed the following basic guidelines.

 Get Official Approval – Approval to create a social media site that represents Lewis-Clark State College (e.g. uses “Lewis-Clark State” or “LCSC,” and/or “Warriors”) must come from a department/division director.
 Additionally, directors are strongly encouraged to consult with the director of Communications & Marketing.

 Limit your Accounts – Instead of creating separate accounts/pages for events and subunits within a department, which often dilutes messages and confuses users, it is recommended that social media efforts be unified under a primary department account.
 Be sure the page you want to create doesn't already exist!